 To define the value proposition in healthcare, you have to weigh the costs of services with the benefits to the consumer.

-Yet, the constant change in the industry and the increase of healthcare consumerism presents a problem for healthcare providers.
+Yet, the constant change in the industry and the increase in healthcare consumerism present a problem for healthcare providers.
 How can providers continue to maximize revenue while also providing quality patient care?
-Our experts at PayrHealth will define a value proposition and explain the importance below.
+Our experts at PayrHealth will define a value proposition and explain its importance below.

 Value Proposition in Healthcare Explained